 So what else is being done?

-During the next few steps, you’ll hear from experts in the field of greenhouse gases, industry and climate change.
+During the next few steps, you’ll hear from experts in the field of greenhouse gases, industry and climate change talk about what they are doing in their fields, and how it contributes to this problem.
 Afterwards, you’ll have the chance to get involved with a discussion around the roles each person has taken in reducing the effects industry has on the environment around us.